DETAILED ACTION

 The claims 1, 11, and 21, recite the limitation of:

-[c] flagging the code in response to the code including the one or more single-use programming constructs.
+[c] flagging the code in response to the code including the one or more single-use programming constructs; and

 Step 2A – Prong 2:

-The additional elements “generated by a generative artificial intelligence (AI) model”, “ An apparatus comprising: a processing device; and memory operatively coupled to the processing device, wherein the memory stores computer program instructions that, when executed, cause the processing device”, and “A computer program product comprising a computer readable storage medium, wherein the computer readable storage medium comprises computer program instructions that, when executed” merely recite instructions to implement an abstract idea on a generic computer, or merely use a generic computer or computer components as a tool to perform the abstract idea, thus is not a practical application under Prong 2.
-See MPEP 2106.05(f).
+The additional elements “by one or more devices of the computing device”, “by the one or more devices and to the generative AI model”, “ An apparatus comprising: a processing device; and memory operatively coupled to the processing device, wherein the memory stores computer program instructions that, when executed, cause the processing device”, “A computer program product comprising a computer readable storage medium, wherein the computer readable storage medium comprises computer program instructions that, when executed” merely recite instructions to implement an abstract idea on a generic computer, or merely use a generic computer or computer components as a tool to perform the abstract idea, thus is not a practical application under Prong 2.

-Accordingly, the additional elements do not integrate the recited judicial exception into a practical application and the claims are therefore directed to the judicial exception.
+Accordingly, the above additional elements do not integrate the recited judicial exception into a practical application and the claims are therefore directed to the judicial exception.
+See MPEP 2106.05(g).

 Step 2B:

 Under Step 2B, the claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
-As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of “generated by a generative artificial intelligence (AI) model”, “ An apparatus comprising: a processing device; and memory operatively coupled to the processing device, wherein the memory stores computer program instructions that, when executed, cause the processing device”, and “A computer program product comprising a computer readable storage medium, wherein the computer readable storage medium comprises computer program instructions that, when executed” are amount to no more than mere instructions, or generic computer/computer components as a tool to carry out the exception, and the additional limitation of step partially step [a] “receiving code” the courts have identified mere data gathering is well-understood, routine and conventional activity.
+As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of “by one or more devices of the computing device”, “by the one or more devices and to the generative AI model”, “ An apparatus comprising: a processing device; and memory operatively coupled to the processing device, wherein the memory stores computer program instructions that, when executed, cause the processing device”, “A computer program product comprising a computer readable storage medium, wherein the computer readable storage medium comprises computer program instructions that, when executed” and step [a] “receiving code generated by a generative artificial intelligence (AI) model,” the courts have identified mere data gathering and transmitting are well-understood, routine and conventional activity.
 See MPEP 2106.05(d).
-The recitation of generic computer instruction and computer components to apply the judicial exception, and mere data gathering do not amount to significantly more, thus, cannot provide an inventive concept.
+Furthermore, the limitation of partially step [d] “to refine the generative AI model for future code generation” does not require any particular application of the recited evaluation and is at best the equivalent of merely adding the words “apply it” to the judicial exception.
+Mere instructions to apply an exception cannot provide an inventive concept.
 Accordingly, the claims are not patent eligible under 35 USC 101.

 Regarding to claims 2, 12, and 22, the limitation “wherein determining whether the code includes the one or more single-use programming constructs comprises identifying any single-use programming constructs in the code” recites further mental process.
 The claims do not include any additional element, thus, no limitation that needs to be analyzed under prong 2 for practical application, or under step 2B for significantly more.